eerimoq/monolinux-jiffy/README.rst

 is that Ethernet auto-negotiation takes a significant amount of time, about 1 to 3 seconds.

-Below is selected messages from the Linux kernel log for the boot:
+Below is selected messages from the Linux kernel log.
+There are a few user space messages in the log as well.

 .. code-block:: text